NOC-OI/intermediate-git/_episodes/09-undo.md

 - "Understand HEAD and the latest commit"
 - "Be able to move to historical states of the repository"
 keypoints:
+- "`git revert` undoes a commit by creating a new commit."
+- "`git revert` should be used to undo changes on a public branch or changes that have already been pushed remotely."
+- "`git revert` only backs out a single commit or a range of commits."
 - "`git reset` rolls back the commits and leaves the changes in the files"
 - "`git reset --hard` roll back and delete all changes"
-- "`git reset` does alter the history of the project."
+- "`git reset` alters the history of the project."
 - "You should use `git reset` to undo local changes that have not been pushed to a remote repository."
-- "`git revert` undoes a commit by creating a new commit."
-- "`git revert` should be used to undo changes on a public branch or changes that have already been pushed remotely."
-- "`git revert` only backs out a single commit or a range of commits."
-- "Learnt to change the state of the index, working tree using git reset"
-- "Learnt to change the commit which this branch points to with git reset"
-- "Learnt to selectively pick up historical versions of files with git checkout"
-- "Understand HEAD, master and the latest commit"
+- "`git restore` can restore a file in the working directory to it's state from the repository.
+- "`git restore --staged` can remove a file from the staging area but leaves it in the working directory."
+- "`git restore` is a newer command and `git reset` can be used to do many of the same operations, but `git restore` has a simpler syntax."
+- "`git checkout <commit ID>` can be used to move the repository back to an earlier commit."
+- "`git checkout <commit ID> -- <filename>` can restore an individual file from an earlier commit"
 ---

 ## Setup a repository for the episode